 - DRAGONS was successfully installed within the Conda Virtual Environment;

 1.2.
 Downloading the tutorial datasets¶

-Download it and unpack it somewhere convenient.
+Download one or several packages and unpack them somewhere convenient.

 The datasets are found in the subdirectory

-gmosimg_tutorial/playdata, and we
+gmosimg_tutorial/playdata/example#, and we

 will work in the subdirectory named

 All the raw data can also be downloaded from the Gemini Observatory Archive.
-Using the tutorial data package is probably more convenient but if you really want to learn how to search for and retrieve the data yourself, see the step-by-step instructions in the appendix, Downloading from the Gemini Observatory Archive.
+Using the tutorial data package is probably more convenient but if you really want to learn how to search for and retrieve the data yourself, see the step-by-step instructions for Example 1 in the appendix, Downloading from the Gemini Observatory Archive.